Croquet England Logo

 Sounds easy enough.

-Croquet is a game of skill and strategy, angles, tactics, guile.
+Croquet is a game of skill and strategy, angles, tactics, and guile.
 A bit like snooker on grass.
 Will your balls get through the hoops and peg out before your opponent's?
 It is played on equal terms by men and women and between young and old.

 Croquet offers sport, friendships, fun, competition and a whole lot more.